This article is for Google Workspace for Education teachers and students.

 If the administrator has enabled YouTube access, users designated as under the age of 18 in primary and secondary (K-12) institutions will have restrictions on YouTube content and features.
 Here are some of the features that won’t be available:

-- Create channels, playlists, stories, shorts, live streams, or upload videos
+- Create channels, public playlists, stories, shorts, live streams, or upload videos

 - Watch live stream videos (only turned off for Moderate or Strict Restricted Mode)